dlnetworks/twittercast/README.md

-Twittercast - Shoutcast Song Title To Twitter Status Script
+Twittercast - Shoutcast/Icecast Song Title To Twitter Status Script

 1. Register a new app at http://dev.twitter.com/apps/new
-2. Fill in tokens and server info in twitter.php
+2. Fill in API keys and server info in shoutcast.php or icecast.php (dont forget to set paths for title.txt!)
-3. Upload title.txt, twitter.php, EpiCurl.php, EpiOAuth.php, and EpiTwitter.php to your webserver IN THE SAME FOLDER!
+3. Upload title.txt, shoutcast.php/icecast.php, EpiCurl.php, EpiOAuth.php, and EpiTwitter.php to your webserver IN THE SAME DIRECTORY!
-4. Make sure that title.txt is writable by ALL (chmod 777)
+4. Change the file permissions for title.txt writable by ALL (chmod 777)
-5. Visit twitter.php in your browser or setup a cron job (explained earlier in this thread)
+5. Visit shoutcast.php/icecast.php in your browser to trigger an update or setup a cron job.

 cron job example:

-*/3 * * * * php /home/username/public_html/domain.com/twittercast/twitter.php
+*/3 * * * * php /home/username/public_html/domain.com/twittercast/shoutcast.php

-where the number '3' means that it will fire every 3 mins. you may change to your desire.
+In this example php will execute shoutcast.php once ever 3 minutes.
+You may change to your desire.

+man crontab for more info.

-please also note that this script may not work with your hosting provider. some hosting providers have specific php configurations that are missing some of the requirements needed for this script to work.
+Please also note that this script may not work with your hosting provider.
+Many shared hosting providers have php configurations that will not support this script (no fsockopen).

+I provide Twittercast hosting if needed.
+Please contact.